What is Mariposa Food Co-op?

 How are decisions made?

 Major policy decisions are made by the member-elected Board of Delegates.
 The Staff, who are hired by the Board, are responsible for implementing these decisions and for day-to-day management of the store.
 “Big picture” decisions—those regarding the core values of the Co-op and effecting our by-laws—are made by members.
-Feel free to direct questions, comments, or suggestions to staff members working in the store, or post a note on our comment board.
+Feel free to direct questions, comments, or suggestions to staff members working in the store.